-- Bring your own yoga mat and props.
-There will be no mats and props available at the school at this time.
+- Bring your own yoga mat and towel.
+There will be no mats available at the school at this time.

 Entering the yoga school:

-- Upon entering the school sanitize your hands.
+- Upon entering the school sanitise your hands.

-- Two people are allowed in our entrance / changing room (1 person at the clothes rack area and 1 person where the benches are).
-It’s ok to change but don’t linger around as other people may need to use this space, too. *This also applies for after practice before you leave again.
+- Respecting 1.5m distance between each other, space in our changing room is limited.
+It’s ok to change but don’t linger around as other people will need to use this space, too. *This also applies for after practice before you leave again.

 Entering & in the Mysore room:

-- When you are ready to enter the Mysore room please wait at the door, the teacher will come to speak to you individually.
-During this meeting the teacher will:
+- When you are ready to enter the Mysore room please wait for the teacher to show you to your practice space.
+Mats are placed to allocated spots respecting 1.5m distance between students.

-- The door to the Mysore room will stay open, the window open and the air purifiers will be on throughout the entire practice time slot.
+- The air purifiers will be on throughout the entire practice time slot.
 Keep this in mind as you think about clothing for your practice.

 - Enjoy your practice and keep your breath calm and steady.
 At this point, don’t practice any breathing techniques that require a more explosive exhalation.

-At this time the teaching team will only give light physical adjustments if you are OK with that.
-If you are OK with light adjustments have an extra towel only for adjustments with you.
+As always, the teaching team will only give physical adjustments if you are OK with that.
+If you are OK with adjustments have an extra towel only for adjustments with you.

 The teaching team will:

-- Only give you subtle adjustments, of course, only if you want adjustments
+- Only give you subtle adjustments if you want adjustments

 - Regularly clean all door handles.